davsclaus/camel-simple2/readme.md

 However the old style of being able to do just "body" or "header.foo" is supported (but the style is considered @deprecated).
 This style will be removed in Camel 3.0.

-## Todo

-* Configure start and end tokens for function, eg to use something else than ${ }

-* SimpleTokenizer should initialize list of known tokens once